A characterization of pseudo-Anosov mapping classes via tropical cluster transformations: Introduction

 \subsection{The topological and algebraic entropies}

-As an application of of our study of sign stability, we compute the algebraic entropies of the cluster $\A$- and $\X$-transformations induced by mapping classes $\phi$, based on the main result of \cite{IK19}.
-Moreover we compare them with the \emph{topological entropy} \cite{AKM65} $\cE^{\mathrm{top}}_\phi$.
+As an application of our study of sign stability, we compute the \emph{algebraic entropy} \cite{BV99} $\cE^a_\phi$ (resp. $\cE^x_\phi$) of the action of a mapping class $\phi$ on the cluster variety $\A_\Sigma$ (resp. $\X_\Sigma$), based on the main result of \cite{IK19}.
+Moreover, we compare them with the \emph{topological entropy} \cite{AKM65} $\cE^{\mathrm{top}}_\phi$.